New

 Benefits of OPD

 • General Doctor Consultation : OPD will pay for the charges of visiting a general physician and a specialist.
 Regular check-ups or visiting a specialist need not require hospitalisation.
-OPD also includes the costs for diagnostic tests like blood tests, X-rays, MRI, etc. It is quite useful for chronic patients, as they may require frequent tests.
+This also includes the costs for diagnostic tests like blood tests, X-rays, MRI, etc. It is quite useful for chronic patients, as they may require frequent tests.

 It also covers outpatient visits and prescribed medicines.
 OPD benefits reduce the cost of obtaining medications for minor illnesses or for chronic treatment.

-• Minor Surgical Procedures : Minor surgical procedures, which do not require hospitalisation such as wound dressing, physiotherapy, or other minor dental work, may be covered.
+• Minor Surgical Procedures : Minor surgical procedures, which do not require hospitalisation, such as wound dressing, physiotherapy, or other minor dental work, may be covered.

 Why do You Need an OPD Coverage?